Seamless WordPress Migration to Google Cloud

 Install LAMP or LEMP on the new server before migration

-Your goal is to ensure the new Google server has all the servers and packages as the current server.
-We’ve listed some helpful posts that you can use to install Apache, Nginx, MySQL, MariaDB, or PHP.
+Your goal is to ensure the new Google server has all the same servers and packages as your current server.
+We’ve listed some helpful posts you can use to install Apache, Nginx, MySQL, MariaDB, or PHP.

-Some other posts that you may want to use when installing LAMP or LEMP on Ubuntu Linux.
+Here are some other posts you may want to use when installing LAMP or LEMP on Ubuntu Linux.

 - How to install Apache on a Google Cloud server (alternative to Nginx)